-Figure 7.9: Infrastructure Spending by Source of Fund (Foreign-Assisted vs. Locally-Funded Budget), 2008-2012
+Figure 7.9: Infrastructure Spending by Source of Fund (Foreign-

 The recent strong performance of the economy (6.6% annual GDP growth in 2012 and 7.8% GDP growth in the first quarter of 2013) indicates a widening fiscal legroom for the national government.
 The 7.8-percent GDP growth in the first quarter of 2013 is the current administration's third consecutive quarterly growth above 7 percent.
 According to the National Statistical Coordination Board (NSCB), this can be attributed to the strong performance of the manufacturing and construction sectors, increased government and consumer spending, and sustained inflow of remittances from overseas Filipino workers.